fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.13.0 =
+* [Added] Updates WP All Import integration to detect comma-delimited options.
+Previously, only pipe-delimited options were split into the meta field during imports.
+* [Fixed] Fixes a bug in the "hours today" sentence.
+Stops using the PHP function jddayofweek().

 = 14.12.7 =
 * [Fixed] Fixes a bug introduced in 14.12.6 that broke this plugin's Block Editor sidebar.